jneubert/reveal-test/md-slides/part2b.md

 ---

-- Normally requires an endpoint for the external source, where you can search for the labels of Wikidata items
+- Normally requires an endpoint for the external source, where you can search for the labels, aliases or other data of Wikidata items
 - Insert statement for external id into Wikidata can be prepared for cut&paste or even semi-automatic execution in QuickStatements
 - Some [hints and linked code here](https://www.slideshare.net/jneubert/linking-authorities-through-wikidata)